itzzjb/kodekloud-kubernetes/README.md

 This way you can access the application with the **_IP of any node in the cluster and the same nodePort number_**.

 This will also be available on nodes, where even if the pods are not scheduled.

+Kubernetes creates a default service at launch.

+> [!NOTE]
+> Kubernetes creates a default service called "kubernetes" when the cluster is being created.

+The **endpoints** of a service is the pods that the services has identified, that is going to direct traffic to, based on the selector specified on the service and the labels on the pods.